From an Austin resident and Christian libertarian

 On behalf of the libertarian community in Austin, I want to offer our most sincere condolences and prayers for the victims and their families.
 Our hearts go out to you.

 Joe Stack was a disturbed individual.
-His motivation for violence was outlined on his personal webpage, EmbeddedArt.com (the site has been temporarily taken offline, but you can see an archived page here).
+His motivation for violence was outlined on his personal webpage, EmbeddedArt.com (the site has been temporarily taken offline).
 Apparently, he was angry at the government, and in particular at the Internal Revenue Service, for their part in causing his financial ruin.
 He wrote about his painful history of personal economic distress and how tax laws had left him with little to live on.
 He had been treated unfairly, just as any taxpayer has been.
 Nevertheless, though is anger was justifiable, his actions most certainly were not.
 It was not an act of self-defense, but rather distinctly criminal.
 In my opinion, he may have simply gone insane.
 Rational people do not believe that crashing a plane into a building will bring about deeply sought change.

 For many Americans, this will confirm in their minds that people who hold anti-government ideas are altogether crazy and delusional.
 Let us as libertarians be perfectly clear: we do not condone aggression such as this whatsoever.
 Let us be the first to condemn this violent behavior.
 For that matter, let us be the first to condemn all institutionalized violence as well, for what else is the State but organized violence?
 Stack was just as much a victim of the evils of government as anyone, but this fact does not give him, nor anyone else, the right to kill others in response.